 - i.
 Where retirement is as a result of a rider failing to negotiate an obstacle, the ONLY penalty incurred at that obstacle shall be the 500 points for retirement, regardless of how many jumping penalties may have been incurred at that obstacle in leading up to the compulsory retirement. - ii.
 If a rider retires BETWEEN fences, either voluntarily or compulsorily, the fence TOWARDS which they were, or should have been, riding shall be taken as the fence at which the 500 points for retirement were incurred.
 Should the retirement occur between the final fence and the finish, or should the rider simply omit to pass through the finishing flags and fail to correct the error, the 500 point penalty shall be awarded. - iii.
-A rider who retires, for any reason, before attempting the THIRD obstacle on the course shall score zero for the riding phase. - iv.
-At Area Competitions: in cases of genuine lameness (certified by either a Veterinary Surgeon or the Official Steward), a competitor
+A rider who retires, for any reason, before attempting the THIRD obstacle on the course shall score zero for the riding phase.

+iv.
+At Area Competitions: in cases of genuine lameness (certified by either a Veterinary Surgeon or the Official Steward), a competitor shall score zero for the riding phase.

-29. SPECIAL CONDITIONS
+27. SPECIAL CONDITIONS

-- a.
+a.
 A competitor continuing the course after being required to retire may be disqualified unless there are considered to be extenuating circumstances such as doubt on their part as to the award of a refusal.
-The Chief Scorer will report such cases, as will any Official to whom they are evident. - b.
-If a competitor is unable to mount after the slip rail they may receive assistance to do so but will incur 60 penalties. - c.
-The maximum penalty (other than for falls) which can be incurred at the gate or slip rail is 260. - d.
+The Chief Scorer will report such cases, as will any Official to whom they are evident.

+b.
+If a competitor is unable to mount after the slip rail they may receive assistance to do so but will incur 70 penalties.
+Fence judges are under no obligation to help a member remount.

+c.
+The maximum penalty (other than for falls) which can be incurred at the gate or slip rail is 260.

+d.
 In exceptional circumstances, and only with the approval of the Official Steward, competitors held on the course may be allowed to warm up over a previous fence at Area level and above.